Arch-Network/book/src/getting-started/bitcoin-and-titan-setup.md

    - Configure for your network

 2. **Titan Setup** (15-20 minutes)
-   - Build our custom fork
+   - Build Titan from source
    - Configure for your network

 3. **Validator Setup** (10-15 minutes)